grpc/proposal/A72-open-telemetry-tracing.md

 * When the call is closed, set RPC status and end the parent span. gRPC status "OK" is recorded with status "OK", while other gRPC statuses are marked as "ERROR".
   Non-"OK" statuses include their code as a description, the same below.
-  For example, a span status description might be "UNAVAILABLE, unable to resolve host",
+  For example, a span status description might be "UNAVAILABLE, unable to resolve host".

 On attempt span:
 * When span is created, set the attribute with key `previous-rpc-attempts` and an